 It’s important to know that it is much easier to develop profitable trading systems on a daily timeframe than on a 5-minute chart.
 This is because there is less noise and fewer opportunities to make mistakes.
 Sometimes, new traders should develop their skills on a longer timeframe, like the daily chart until they develop the skills and confidence to try smaller timeframes.

 When it comes down to it, the best timeframe for you will depend on your individual goals and preferences.
 If you want to take many small, frequent trades then a smaller timeframe may be the best choice for you.
 On the other hand, if you are looking to take larger trades with less frequency, then a larger timeframe may be more suitable.

 To Scalp or Not to Scalp?

 Finally, it’s worth discussing whether or not scalping is a viable trading strategy.
 Scalping is something that intrigues many system traders, as the challenge of taking small, consistent trades from the market daily while risking very little is appealing.
-However, scalping comes with its own risks.
+However, scalping comes with its risks.
 On a scalping system, a single pip can be the difference between life and death — while a day trader or swing trader hardly notices a single pip of slippage.
-As such, even experienced traders need to understand that this type of trading carries higher risk than other forms of trading.
+As such, even experienced traders need to understand that this type of trading carries a higher risk than other forms of trading.

 At the end of the day, the timeframe you choose to trade in will depend on your individual goals and preferences.
 Ultimately, it’s important to be realistic about what type of returns you can expect from each timeframe.
 With careful planning and research, you should be able to find a timeframe that suits your trading style and helps you achieve your goals.
 With that said, it’s important to remember that there is no “one size fits all” solution when it comes to trading — what works for one trader may not work for another.
 Therefore, be sure to experiment with different timeframes until you find the one that works best for you.